 Orks and Trollz Trix

-The yellow-throated Vireo bird who can hide within the hedges and the Chihuahuan Raven who flies high in the sky, warns others where the Orkz & Trollz have made a campsite.
+The yellow-throated Vireo bird that hides within the hedges and the Chihuahuan Raven who flies high in the sky, warns others where the Orkz & Trollz have made a campsite.
 This time they can see the trollz-holez near their silverware that was left out by the three orkz- Aswan, Amaral & Orizabba.

 Man- Meat- Pie

-Then he was changed over to the prison nearby the lands whereby the villagers tell the tale of the holes where a man disappears right into the ground.
+Soon after that, the man was changed over to the prison nearby the lands whereby the villagers tell the tale of the holes where a man disappears right into the ground.
 Well, one day this man escaped the prison and ran towards this area, not knowing where he was going.
 Whilst he ran further into this land, a hole he did meet.
-He went downwards and he seemed to fall for hours until he could finally see dim lights and then, boom,, he hit his head on the floor and just lay there.
+He went downwards and he seemed to fall for hours until he could finally see dim lights and then, boom, he hit his head on the floor and just lay there.

 A growling laughter came from the trollz, and then one spoke, "Do you like dessert?"

 The man's eyes opened wide and he says to him, "Oh, 'tis indeed I do, so tell me now, ehh, what service can I be doing for this bite to eat?"